 Belize’s coast is also guarded by a large coral reef on the Caribbean Sea.
 This allows it to have tons of tiny islands that they named Cayes.
 Ambergris Caye is the largest of them.

 Before the Europeans found the region this was a land of mangrove swamps surrounded by a white rim of sand and inhabited by a small Maya community.
-Now it is an important touristic destination that a lot of people use as home base for exploring the surrounding reef.
+Now it is an important tourist destination that a lot of people use as a home base for exploring the surrounding reef.

 That’s why you will find tons of hotels and restaurants in it, as well as a town offering any service you might need.
 There are even a couple of resorts on the northern side of the island.